UPMC Children's Hospital of Pittsburgh: Former Oakland neighborhood facility

-In October 2009 the movie The Next Three Days had few scenes shot in the old campus and portrayed as "University Hospital".
-Recognizable shots include underground parking garage, main lobby/entrance and elevator banks.

 On December 18, 2009, UPMC announced plans to demolish a large section of the former Children's Hospital, including the building on the corner of Fifth Avenue and DeSoto Street.
 However the blue banded main tower which was constructed in 1986 remained as part of UPMC Presbyterian partially because UPMC Presbyterian used the rooftop helipad and CHP also contained offices for UPMC Presbyterian.

 The demolition took place in July 2010, and though it was scheduled to be finished in October that year, the removal of asbestos and other factors delayed the progress until the demolition was complete in May 2011.
 Later that month it was landscaped as park, although UPMC has plans to build the UPMC Heart and Transplant Hospital on its footprint.
 In 2016, the former main tower of the Children's Hospital was also demolished.

 Talks of a new hospital

 Ideas were floating around as early as 2000 when CHP conducted a study to determine the cost of renovating the original hospital on Fifth Avenue and DeSoto Street in Oakland, contracting RossBianco Architect to create a master plan.
 Throughout the years the additions created an environment that was confusing to navigate.
 They determined it would cost about $185 million to upgrade electrical systems and rooms, but wouldn't address problems with the outdated hospital design itself.
 In addition, there was no room for expansion and patient volumes were straining the 263-bed hospital.

 Hospital administration instead refocused on building a brand new hospital or finding another building onto which a new children's hospital could be attached.
 A few sites were considered including a lot next to UPMC Magee-Women's Hospital, which was ultimately not chosen due to the lack of expansion potential.
 A lot at LTV Steel site along the Monongahela River was also considered and turned down due to the potential cost of environmental cleanup that option entailed.
 Also, the area behind UPMC Montefiore was inquired upon but faced the same expansion problems as the Magee-Women's proposal.

 As plans were being drawn up, leaders from the St. Francis Medical Center in Lawrenceville announced that they would be closing due to long-term financial struggles and were looking for a buyer.
 After financial donations from Highmark, UPMC officials decided to purchase the St. Francis Medical Center, providing large amounts of land and expansion potential.